rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 To an admiring bog!
 ```

 Excellent!
-We've built our own version of a classic tool, and learned a lot
+We’ve built our own version of a classic tool, and learned a lot
 about how to structure applications.
-We've also learned a bit about file input
+We’ve also learned a bit about file input
 and output, lifetimes, testing, and command line parsing.